Kyle-McNair/birth-generation-map/README.md

 Interactive Map: https://kyle-mcnair.github.io/birth-generation-map/map/index.html

 ### About the Project
+The project was inspired by Robert Manduca's [Where Are The Jobs?](http://www.robertmanduca.com/projects/jobs.html?utm_content=buffer903c7&utm_medium=social&utm_source=plus.google.com&utm_campaign=buffer) and Kyle Walker's [Educational Attainment in America](http://personal.tcu.edu/kylewalker/maps/education/#12/37.7536/-122.4473)

-This project uses is divided into two sections of scrollytelling, and an interactive dot-density map.
+This project is divided into two sections: scrollytelling and an interactive dot-density map.
 The topic discusses where majority of the population in the United States lives by birth generation.
-Spatial and tabular data was provided from the National Historical GIS [NHGIS](https://www.nhgis.org/).
+Spatial and tabular data was provided from the National Historical GIS ([NHGIS](https://www.nhgis.org/)).

 Provided by NHGIS, the spatial files needed for whole analysis (scrollytelling & interactive map):
   * United States Boundary